orbis-dei/orbis-dei.github.io/content/places/m-our-lady-of-la-salette.md

 - france
 ---

-In 1846, the Blessed Virgin Mary is believed to have come to 11-year-old Maximin Giraud and 14-year-old Melanie Calvat-Mathieu while they tended sheep in a small French Alpine village.
-Her appearance in sorrow and tears called for conversion and penance for sins.
+In 1846, the Blessed Virgin Mary appeared to 11-year-old Maximin Giraud and 14-year-old Melanie Calvat-Mathieu while they tended sheep in a small French Alpine village.
+Her appearance in sorrow and tears called for conversion and repentance.

 #### More Information